New Brunswick Real Estate Association

 New Brunswick Employment Trends

-There were 3,300 more full-time jobs in March 2025 compared to a month earlier.
-A loss of 2,800 part-time positions led to an increase of 500 total jobs in March.
+There were 200 more full-time jobs in May 2025 compared to a month earlier.
+Combined with a gain of 2,000 part-time positions, this led to an increase of 2,200 total jobs in May.

 Full-time employment has recovered since reaching a bottom in September 2024 and now stands at a record high.